Chair of Los Angeles County

-The Chair of Los Angeles County, formally the Chair of the Los Angeles County Board of Supervisors, and sometimes known as the Mayor of Los Angeles County, is responsible for the day-to-day operations of the county government.
-They are members of, and serve as presiding officer for, the Los Angeles County Board of Supervisors.
-The board members serve as chair for one year each on a rotating basis.
+The Chair of the Los Angeles County also called Chair of the Los Angeles County Board of Supervisors and sometimes called the Mayor of Los Angeles County is responsible for the day-to-day operations of the county government.
+The chair is the presiding officer for the Los Angeles County Board of Supervisors.

 History

-The Chair of the Board of Supervisors serves a term of one year.
-Upon expiration of the term the duties of the Chair are rotated among the board members by order of seniority.
-Because the term for a supervisor typically lasts four years, any member will get to serve as chair at least once during the duration of their term.
-The chair may be stylized as "mayor", a practice that was started and only observed by Michael D. Antonovich during his tenure as a supervisor.
+The Chair of Los Angeles County serves a term of one year.
+Upon expiration of the term the duties of the Chair are rotated among the board members by order of seniority until 2015 when the board unanimously move the rotation by order of district.
+When Chair Pro Tem Sheila Kuehl announced her retirement at the end for her supervisorial term her term would expire before her Chair term would begin Janice Hahn was selected to be Chair and Lindsey Horvath was Chair Pro Tem allowing Horvath to become Chair the following year and Kathryn Barger was selected to be Chair Pro Tem to resume district rotation of the County Chair.
+The term for a supervisor typically lasts four years, any member will get to serve as chair at least once during the duration of their term.
+During his or her term of office, the chair has the option of calling himself or herself “mayor”, a practice that was started by Michael D. Antonovich during his tenure as a supervisor.
 This tradition was not continued by the current incumbents.

+Measure G

+On November 12, 2024, Los Angeles County voters passed Measure G, which amends the Los Angeles County Charter to create an elected County Executive, which will replace County Chair and CEO in 2028 when the office of County Executive is created.